gontract/gontract/README.md

 func PostCondition(predicate bool, msg string)
 ```

-The condition functions panic if the `precondition` is false an return normally otherwise.
+The condition functions panic if the `predicate` is false and return normally otherwise.